Understanding the Safe Food for Canadians Regulations

 • store and handle a meat product in its imported condition for inspection by the CFIA

-• some of the traceability, labelling, and advertising provisions of SFCR also apply to intra-provincially traded foods.
+• import food; and some of the traceability, labelling, and advertising provisions of SFCR also apply to intra-provincially traded foods.

 The Safe Food for Canadians Regulations is a legal document comprising of 16 parts, which has been developed so that the following parties can benefit from the administrative provisions: